melroseceballos/Python-Terminal-TicTac-Toe/README.md

 ## Getting Started
 - Fork and clone this repo.
 - Build your game logic in `app.py`.
+A few lines are included already for you.
+The native `os` Python package was imported into your project and you can now use `os.system('clear')` throughout your program to clear your terminal screen.
 - Keep your code neat, organized, and commented.
 This will help you understand what's happening and quickly find different sections of your game logic.
 - Use the user stories below to guide you as you build the game that meets the user's needs.